Mark B. Levin

 In December 1987, as a member of the Summit Task Force, Mr. Levin was a key figure in organizing the Washington Mobilization on behalf of Soviet Jews which brought more than 250,000 people to the nation’s capital.
 In 2002, he again worked closely with the Conference of Presidents of Major American Jewish Organizations and other NCSEJ member agencies to organize the massive April 15 National Rally for Israel.

 From 1987 to 1989, Mr. Levin served as Director of the NCSEJ’s Washington office.
 He has been a member of the organization’s professional staff since 1980.
 Prior to coming to NCSJ, he worked for the American Israel Public Affairs Committee (AIPAC).
 Mr. Levin is a graduate of the University of Maryland.

-Lesley L. Weiss is Deputy Director.
-She travels frequently to Eurasia and Eastern Europe, where she coordinates democracy initiatives, community education and outreach efforts, and promotes partnerships between American Jewish communities and communities in the region.
+Lesley Weiss is the Deputy Director of NCSEJ.
+She travels frequently to Eurasia and Eastern Europe, where she coordinates democracy initiatives, community education, and outreach efforts, and promotes partnerships between American Jewish communities and communities in the region.
 She monitors compliance by the governments of the region in the areas of free emigration and religious and cultural rights.

-Ilya Bezruchko is NCSEJ's Ukraine representative on the ground.
-Ilya is a journalist and blogger based in Kyiv, and travel throughout Ukraine, reporting directly on the well-being of Jewish communities.
+NCSEJ's Ukraine representative on the ground.
+Ilya is a journalist and blogger based in Kyiv, and travels throughout Ukraine, reporting directly on the well-being of Jewish communities.
 He maintains contact with Ukraine's government and the diplomatic community, particular the U.S. and Israeli embassies.
 Ilya Bezruchko has worked at Kyiv's Jewish News One Channel.
 He is a member of the Union of Progressive Judaism in Ukraine's coordinating council and a leader in the Netzer Youth Movement in Ukraine.